lenguyenminhhuy/adverse-drug-reaction-project/README.md

 The baseline approach was to construct a simple classifier by inheriting scikit-learn base classes **BaseEstimator** and **TransformerMixin**, to implement such functions like `get_params`, `get_params` and `fit_transform`.
 The result was overall acceptable, but this is just a

-To address the issue, we decided to convert words to simple feature vector then apply R**andomForestClassifier** model to recognize entities of the words and make prediction accordingly.
-We hence applied a more sophisticated feature extraction function based upon the,
+To address the issue, I decided to convert words to simple feature vector then apply R**andomForestClassifier** model to recognize entities of the words and make prediction accordingly.
+Hence, I applied a more sophisticated feature extraction function based upon the,

 Further model performance improvement was accomplished by employing **Conditional Random Field (CRF)** model via sklearn-crfsuite and ELI5.
 The idea was to implement sequence labelling technique to predict the sequences that use the contextual information to add information which will be used by the model to make a correct prediction.